-As a result of internal control walkthroughs, it was noted management is not aware of, nor participates in, any meetings that specifically address the issues of fraud.
+As a result of internal controls walkthroughs, it was noted management is not aware of, nor participates in, any meetings that specifically address the issues of fraud.
+It was also noted that valuation methods are not documented in the trust agreement or plan committee mintutes.
+Investment valuation methods have no support on how they are calculated.
+It was also noted that purchases and sales of investments are not reviewed to determine that fair value is appropriately utilized.

 We recommend the discussion of fraud be included in meetings that may currently already be held.
-It is also recommended detailed minutes or meeting notes/agendas are maintained to help support management activity, deliberations held and action items to substantiate matters discussed at the meeting.
+It is also recommended that detailed minutes or meeting notes/agendas are maintained to help support management activity, deliberations held and action items to substantiate matters discussed at the meeting.
+It is best practice to maintain investment valuation method support and review investment purchases and sales.